Appraisily/main-site-index/README.md

 The build process involves:

 1. Applying patches to submodules (like setting the correct base paths)
+2. Initializing the image generation service and generating appraiser profile images
-2. Building each submodule individually
+3. Building each submodule individually
-3. Merging the builds into a unified structure in the `dist` directory
+4. Merging the builds into a unified structure in the `dist` directory
-4. Generating the sitemap and route tracking files
+5. Generating the sitemap and route tracking files

 To build the project: